arielmission-space/PAOS/joss/paper.md

 <!-- A statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

+Optical system design has witnessed significant advancements in recent years, necessitating efficient and reliable tools to simulate and optimize complex systems [@Smith:2000].
+Ray-tracing and Physical Optics Propagation (POP) are the two primary methods for modelling the propagation of electromagnetic fields through optical systems.
+Ray-tracing is often employed during the design phase due to its speed, flexibility, and efficiency in determining basic properties such as optical magnification, aberrations, and vignetting.
+POP provides a comprehensive understanding of beam propagation by directly calculating changes in the electromagnetic wavefront [@Goodman:2005].
+POP is particularly useful for predicting diffraction effects and modelling the propagation of coherently interfering optical wavefronts.
+Yet, it may require supplementary input from direct measurements or a ray-tracing model for comprehensive analysis including aberration variations, especially in the Fresnel approximation.

+Commercial ray-tracing codes like `Zemax` and `Code V` provide tools for performing POP calculations, offering advanced capabilities in aberration reduction and optical system optimization.
+However, these programs often come with substantial costs and steep learning curves, which may not be justifiable for every application.
+Furthermore, accessibility to their source code is often limited or not available.

+To overcome these limitations, we present `PAOS`, a reliable, user-friendly, and open-source POP code that integrates an implementation of Fourier optics.
+It employs the Fresnel approximation for efficient and accurate optical system simulations.
+By including a flexible configuration file and paraxial ray-tracing, `PAOS` seamlessly facilitates the study of various optical systems, including non-axial symmetric ones, as long as the Fresnel approximation remains valid.

+Initially developed to evaluate the optical performance of the `Ariel` Space Mission [@Tinetti:2018;@Tinetti:2021], `PAOS` has proven its value in assessing the impact of diffraction, aberrations, and related systematics on `Ariel`'s optical performance.
+By offering a general-purpose tool capable of simulating the optical performance of diverse optical systems, `PAOS` fills a crucial gap in the field and makes advanced physical optics research more accessible.
+This paper presents the development, validation, and application of `PAOS` and its limitations, showcasing its potential to advance optical system design and analysis for a wide range of scientific and engineering applications.

 # Acknowledgements

 <!-- Acknowledgement of any financial support. -->